xSeditx/Covid19-Calculator/Covid19-Calculator/Notes/ReadMe.md

 https://www.bmj.com/content/368/bmj.m810
 <hr>
  Stop touching your eyes, mouth nose, Wash ones hands completely for at least 20 seconds.
 The Virus enters through the Eyes and the Mouth.
+ Epidemiologic data indicate that SARS-CoV is spread by respiratory droplets and contact.
+While such findings suggest that the virus enters the host through the mucosa of the respiratory tract and the eyes,
 <hr>